ScarSL923/SandiPortfolio/README.md

-# 👋 Hello, I'm Sandi Scarangella
+# 👋 Hello, I'm Sandi Scarangella!
 Thanks for stopping by!
 As a passionate learner, innovative creator, and inquisitive explorer, I thrive on tackling meaningful challenges with data and technology.
 I believe in taking action and making a difference.

 # Projects